tim-kad/MDFCC/README.md

   spherical_geometry - for building sectoral footprints (not required before that)
   geopandas - for building sectoral footprints against specific countries

-These two are recommended, but not required (the program will work normally even if these are not installed):
+The following two are recommended, but not required (the program will work normally even if these are not installed):

   tktooltips
   playsound